First Time Renting or Buying

 shuffleboard, in a swimming pool, and generally out-and-about.

-Almost everyone has one and I had to get back on as well.
-(No you
+everyone has one and I had to get back on as well.
+(No you never

-never forget but those seats do seem a little harder than I
+forget but those seats do seem a little harder than I remember)

 The biggest surprise was probably the weather and lack of

-at home.
-Some nice sunny days, some calm days, some rainy days,
+home.
+Some nice sunny days, some calm days, some rainy days, some

-February were sunny and calm.
-Most days in February
+were sunny and calm.
+Most days in February were around

 What you Need to Know!

-their winters in a climate more conducive to an active and
+winters in a climate more conducive to an active and enjoyable

-various options for that lifestyle it can be difficult to
+options for that lifestyle it can be difficult to decide what to

 There are a few things you need to consider before you

-trailers.
-But it is important to realize that, while called
+But it is important to realize that, while called trailers, you will

-and the use of the word 'trailer'.
-"They are called Park Models
+the use of the word 'trailer'.
+"They are called Park Models ... not

-... not trailers!" we are told.
+trailers!" we are told.
 We can understand the concern.
-It
+It certainly

-certainly can be.
-But those who are looking at this lifestyle for
+can be.
+But those who are looking at this lifestyle for the first time

-the first time tend to look for a 'trailer'.
-(And they are a park
+tend to look for a 'trailer'.
+(And they are a park model of the

-And a community that really does have some of that 'small town
+community that really does have some of that 'small town America'

 The park models are set up in a way that looks and